Rape during the occupation of Japan: Allied censorship of Japanese media

 According to Eiji Takemae and Robert Ricketts, Allied Occupation forces suppressed news of criminal activities such as rape; on September 10, 1945, SCAP "issued press and pre-censorship codes outlawing the publication of all reports and statistics 'inimical to the objectives of the Occupation'".

 According to Teresa Svoboda the Japanese press reported cases of rape and looting two weeks into the occupation, to which the Occupation administration responded by "promptly censoring all media".
 However, Walsh states that the press reported few cases of rapes before the censorship began.
 For instance, the final article which included any discussion of rapes by Allied forces in the Asahi Shimbun (published on 11 September 1945) stated that none had taken place.

 Following the occupation, Japanese magazines published accounts of rapes committed by American servicemen.

+In literature

+Rape committed by American soldiers in occupied Japan is depicted in volume 4 of Barefoot Gen.